 Will you offer before and after care services?

 Yes, we will continue offering before care and aftercare, our Club OT services.
 You may select this service during camp registration or as it gets closer to the start of camp.
 Pre-registration will be required, drop-in service is unavailable.
-As part of our Early Bird promotion, if you purchase 6+ weeks of camp, this service is marked free on your account.

 What's your tax ID number?